25 Known Limitations

 Options and Configuration

 • :panel-size is a legacy configuration key from the pre-total-first layout.
 It now emits a deprecation warning and is ignored.
-Use :panel-width / :panel-height (total-first escape hatches).
+Use :panel-width / :panel-height (which set the panel size directly).

 • The :width key on a pj/plan result preserves the user’s original request even when :panel-width pins the real size – inspect :total-width/:total-height for the rendered canvas.